Harald V: National honours and medals

-The mark ° indicates honours mentioned on his official website page about decorations (see also in English).
+The mark ° indicates honours mentioned on the royal family website's page on Harald's decorations.

 Foreign honours

 In the British Army, Harald V was appointed an honorary general in 1994, and he was the final Colonel-in-Chief of the Green Howards.
-He is also an honorary Colonel in the British Royal Marines.
-He is patron of the Anglo-Norse Society in London, formerly together with Queen Elizabeth II, his second cousin.
-Harald is in the line of succession to the British throne, because of his descent from King Edward VII of the United Kingdom.
-He is a Stranger Knight Companion of the Order of the Garter, an Honorary Knight Grand Cross of the Royal Victorian Order, and a Recipient of the Royal Victorian Chain, as well as numerous other orders of chivalry.
+He was also an honorary Colonel in the British Royal Marines.
+He was patron of the Anglo-Norse Society in London, formerly together with Queen Elizabeth II, his second cousin.
+Harald was in the line of succession to the British throne, because of his descent from King Edward VII.
+He was a Stranger Knight Companion of the Order of the Garter, an Honorary Knight Grand Cross of the Royal Victorian Order, and a Recipient of the Royal Victorian Chain, as well as numerous other orders of chivalry.